HPG Scheduling

 Back to Getting Started

-You may want to run multiple jobs or the same job repeatedly, SLURM allows you to schedule these jobs and allocate resources to them.
+You may want to run multiple jobs or the same job repeatedly, SLURM allows you to schedule these jobs and allocate resources to them while staying compliant with HiPerGator's use policies.

 UFRC uses the Simple Linux Utility for Resource Management, or SLURM, to allocate resources and schedule jobs.
 Users can create SLURM job scripts to submit jobs to the system.
 These scripts can, and should, be modified in order to control several aspects of your job, like resource allocation, email notifications, or an output destination.